realpython/python-guide/docs/scenarios/web.rst

 see `uWSGI magic
 variables <https://uwsgi-docs.readthedocs.org/en/latest/Vars.html>`_.

-I do not recommend usign uWSGI unless you think you need to.
+I do not recommend using uWSGI if you don't know why you need it.

 .. _server-best-practices-ref: